Rebobinando/CPC-Dandanator-Mini-MX4/README.md

 This allows for the CPC expansion boards users to enjoy this hardware, together with rest of accessories without the need of unplugging them.

-Original design and complete description are available at: http://www.dandare.es/Proyectos_Dandare/CPC_Dandanator%21_Mini.html
+Original design and complete description are available in the [Dandare Website](http://www.dandare.es/Proyectos_Dandare/CPC_Dandanator%21_Mini.html)

-More development details are available in VadeRetro forum: https://www.va-de-retro.com/foros/viewtopic.php?f=63&t=9113
+More development details are available in [VadeRetro forum](https://www.va-de-retro.com/foros/viewtopic.php?f=63&t=9113)

 ## Features